Manikranth/Notes/Network/Networking.md

 There are three kinds of certificates, DV, OV and EV.
 They offer varying levels of authentication but the same form of industry-standard encryption.
 The key to selecting the right SSL/TLS certificate is deciding what level of authentication you need.
 Smaller websites that do not collect user information may be better off saving money on a DV certificate.
 Business websites and E-Commerce sites should spring for an OV or EV certificate depending on their size and need for authentication.

+**What is TLS**
+TLS is based on SSL and was developed as a replacement in response to known vulnerabilities in SSLv3.

+SSL is the term commonly used, and today usually refers to TLS.

+**Digital Certificate Types**
+If you are trying to purchase a certificate for a website or to use for encrypting MQTT you will encounter two main types:

+Domain Validated Certificates (DVC)
+Extended validation Certificates (EVC)
+The difference in the two types is the degree of trust in the certificate which comes with more rigorous validation.

+**A domain-validated certificate (DV)** is an X.509 digital certificate typically used for Transport Layer Security (TLS) where the identity of the applicant has been validated by proving some control over a DNS domain

+**An Extended Validation Certificate (EV)** is a certificate used for HTTPS websites and software that proves the legal entity controlling the website or software package.
+Obtaining an EV certificate requires verification of the requesting entity’s identity by a certificate authority (CA).

+**What is a certificate fingerprint?**
+It is a hash of the actual certificate, and can be used to verify the certificate without the need to have the CA certificate installed.

+This is very useful in small devices that don’t have a lot of memory to store CA files.

+It is also used when manually verifying a  certificate.